alkistz/pp-assessment/README.md

 ## Why are there multiple folders?

-I understand that the folder structure might, at first sight, seems unnecessarily complex.
+I understand that the folder structure might, at first sight, seem unnecessarily complex.
 The reason why I structured my code like this is to have a layered approach to dealing with the data and handle the interactions between the data and the database.
 I originally wanted to show off by serving the data through an API but after second thought, this approach would be a bit out of scope.
 However, should we want to build an API, the only thing left is a router layer.
 Happy to discuss this part in more detail, should the opportunity be given.

 ## Why are there only two indicators?